johmca/IBMZeroToCognitive/Chapter05-JM/ReadMeMD-JM Notes.md

-If running this sometime in the future then it is likley that the NLC service instance referred to here will be long gone so you woudl need to follow the steps in the Chapter05 JIM notes to
+If running this sometime in the future then it is likely that the NLC service instance referred to here will be long gone so you would need to follow the steps in the Chapter05 JM notes to

 1. Create a new NLC service instance

-2. Obtain service credentials and update the env.json file with these
+2. Obtain new service credentials and update the env.json file with these

 3. Create a new classifier using the industry.csv file, obtain the classifier id and update **classifier.js **(line 35) with the classifier id